The Lost Weekend (1945)

 Helen St. James: Editorial Research.
 If Henry Luce answers, hang up.

-Don Birnam: What kind of party did you say that was?
+Don Birnam: What kind of party was that you asked me to?

 Helen St. James: A cocktail party.